twoelevenjay/CMB2-Admin-Extension/readme.txt

 Stable tag:        0.0.2
 License:           GPLv2 or later
 License URI:       http://www.gnu.org/licenses/gpl-2.0.html

+CMB2 Admin Extension adds a user interface for admins to create CMB2 meta boxes from the WordPress admin.

 == Description ==

 CMB2 Admin Extension adds a user interface for admins to create CMB2 meta boxes from the WordPress admin.